jxy-s/herpaderping/README.md

 # Source
-This repo contains a tool for exercising the herpaderping method of process obfuscation.
+This repo contains a tool for exercising the Herpaderping method of process obfuscation.
 Usage is as follows:
 ```
 Process Herpaderping Tool - Copyright (c) Johnny Shaw